Skip to main content

 The autocomplete setting matches the account name in Lusha to an existing account name in Salesforce as you type, saving time during manual exports.

-You're all set - your team can now push contacts from Lusha directly into Salesforce.
-For troubleshooting, see Salesforce common errors.
+You're all set β€” your team can now push contacts from Lusha directly into Salesforce.
+For a full list of error codes, see Salesforce common errors.

 Did this answer your question?